 Skörungur, born 2004.

-Skörungur is now taking over as the main competition horse of the family at Skorrastaður.
-He can out-run all other horses on both tölt and trot.
-Skörungur is a five-gaiter but pace has not yet been fully trained.
+Skörungur can out-run all other horses on both tölt and trot.
+Skörungur is a five-gaiter but pace has not trained much.
 When in the mountain he is a hard-worker as he is both tall and strong.
 Skörungur is the son of Sær from Bakkakoti which is a famous Icelandic stallion.

 Silfurtoppur was a gift to Sigga Thea, Doddis and Theas granddaughter when she was 5 years old.
 She named him after her favorite Playmobil horse.
 Silfurtoppur is a reliable and strong horse and has given many inexperienced riders the courage to ride upon high mountains.
 When Doddi rode to the top of the highest mountain in Norðfjörður on 4.
 September 2004 he was one of his horses along with Sleipnir and Stjarna.
 The color of Silfurtoppur is rare (bleikálóttur, vindóttur)and he is one of our most photographed horse and always ready to pose.